kubernetes/community/contributors/design-proposals/daemonset-update.md

 The DaemonSet Controller will make DaemonSet updates happen.
 It will watch DaemonSets on the apiserver.

-DaemonSet controller manages [Controller History](controller_history.md) for DaemonSet revision introspection and rollback.
+DaemonSet controller manages [`ControllerRevisions`](controller_history.md) for DaemonSet revision introspection and rollback.
 It's referred to as "history" throughout the rest of this proposal.

 For each pending DaemonSet updates, it will:

-1. Find all pods controlled by DaemonSet
+1. Reconstruct DaemonSet history:
-1. Check `DaemonSetUpdateStrategy`:
-   - If `OnDelete`: do nothing
-   - If `RollingUpdate`:
-     - Reconstruct DaemonSet history: filter and sort existing DaemonSet history owned by this DaemonSet
+   - List existing DaemonSet history controlled by this DaemonSet
    - Find the history of DaemonSet's current target state, and create one if not found:
      - The `.name` of this history will be unique, generated from pod template hash with hash collision resolution.
 If history creation failed:
        - If it's because of name collision:
          - Compare history with DaemonSet current target state:
            - If they're the same, we've already created the history
-             - Otherwise, bump DaemonSet `.status.uniquifier` by 1, exit and
+           - Otherwise, bump DaemonSet `.status.collisionCount` by 1, exit and
              retry in the next sync loop
        - Otherwise, exit and retry again in the next sync loop.
-       - The history will be labeled with `pod-template-hash`.
+     - The history will be labeled with `DefaultDaemonSetUniqueLabelKey`.
      - DaemonSet controller will add a ControllerRef in the history `.ownerReferences`.
+   - Current history should have the largest `.revision` number amonst all existing history.
+Update `.revision` if it's not (e.g. after a rollback.)
+   - If more than one current history is found, remove duplicates and relabel their pods' `DefaultDaemonSetUniqueLabelKey`.
+1. Sync nodes:
+   - Find all nodes that should run these pods created by this DaemonSet.
+   - Create daemon pods on nodes when they should have those pods running but not yet.
+Otherwise, delete running daemon pods that shouldn't be running on nodes.
+   - Label new pods with current `.spec.templateGeneration` and `DefaultDaemonSetUniqueLabelKey` value of current history when creating them.
+1. Check `DaemonSetUpdateStrategy`:
+   - If `OnDelete`: do nothing
+   - If `RollingUpdate`:
      - For all pods owned by this DaemonSet:
-       - If its `pod-template-generation` label value equals to DaemonSet's `.spec.templateGeneration`, it's a new pod (don't compare `pod-template-hash`, for backward compatibility).
+       - If its `pod-template-generation` label value equals to DaemonSet's `.spec.templateGeneration`, it's a new pod (don't compare `DefaultDaemonSetUniqueLabelKey`, for backward compatibility).
-         - Add `pod-template-hash` label to the new pod based on current history, if the pod doesn't have this label set yet.
+         - Add `DefaultDaemonSetUniqueLabelKey` label to the new pod based on current history, if the pod doesn't have this label set yet.
-       - Otherwise, if the value doesn't match, or the pod doesn't have a `pod-template-generation` label, check its `pod-template-hash` label:
+       - Otherwise, if the value doesn't match, or the pod doesn't have a `pod-template-generation` label, check its `DefaultDaemonSetUniqueLabelKey` label:
-         - If the value matches any of the history's `pod-template-hash` label, it's a pod generated from that history.
+         - If the value matches any of the history's `DefaultDaemonSetUniqueLabelKey` label, it's a pod generated from that history.
            - If that history matches the current target state of the DaemonSet, it's a new pod.
            - Otherwise, it's an old pod.
-         - Otherwise, if the pod doesn't have a `pod-template-hash` label, or no matching history is found, it's an old pod.
+         - Otherwise, if the pod doesn't have a `DefaultDaemonSetUniqueLabelKey` label, or no matching history is found, it's an old pod.
      - If there are old pods found, compare `MaxUnavailable` with DaemonSet `.status.numberUnavailable` to see how many old daemon pods can be killed.
 Then, kill those pods in the order that unhealthy pods (failed, pending, not ready) are killed first.
-     - Clean up history based on `.spec.revisionHistoryLimit`
+1. Clean up old history based on `.spec.revisionHistoryLimit`
-       - Always keep live history
+   - Always keep live history and current history
-1. Find all nodes that should run these pods created by this DaemonSet.
-1. Create daemon pods on nodes when they should have those pods running but not yet.
-Otherwise, delete running daemon pods that shouldn't be running on nodes.
-   - Label new pods with current `.spec.templateGeneration` and `pod-template-hash` value of current history when creating them.
 1. Cleanup, update DaemonSet status
    - `.status.numberAvailable` = the total number of DaemonSet pods that have become `Ready` for `MinReadySeconds`